Jeanine Pirro: 2006 state attorney general campaign

+United States Attorney for the District of Columbia

+On May 8, 2025, President Trump named her as the interim United States attorney for the District of Columbia to succeed Ed Martin.
+She was sworn in on May 28, and confirmed to the full position on August 2, 2025.

+On January 9, 2026, her office served the Federal Reserve with grand jury subpoenas, threatening a criminal indictment related to the testimony of Jerome Powell, the Chair of the Federal Reserve before the Senate Banking Committee in June 2025.
+That testimony concerned in part a multi-year project to renovate historic Federal Reserve office buildings.
+The criminal investigation was reportedly met with disapproval by the White House and numerous Republican senators, while Treasury Secretary Scott Bessent expressed his frustration over it.
+Powell issued a statement confirming the subpoenas and characterized the probe as "pressure [by the Oval Office] to [force the Fed to] lower interest rates."

 Books

-Pirro is the author of seven books (four novels followed by three non-fiction books).
-Her first crime novel To Punish and Protect: A DA's Fight Against a System That Coddles Criminals (2003) was followed by her second crime novel To Punish and Protect: Against a System That Coddles Criminals (2004).
+Pirro has written a number of books.
+To Punish and Protect: A DA's Fight Against a System That Coddles Criminals (2003) is a collection of essays described by Publishers Weekly as "serv[ing] several purposes: to stoke public consciousness of crime and contempt for criminals, to mobilize support for toughening the penal laws and to position the author as a remorselessly angry crusader."

 In 2012, with the assistance of author Pete Earley, Pirro wrote the novel Sly Fox based on her own experiences as a 25-year-old assistant district attorney in Westchester.
 Sly Fox was followed in 2014 by the second novel in the series, Clever Fox: A Dani Fox Novel.

-Pirro's book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy (2018) is a look inside the Presidency of Donald Trump, as well as the politics surrounding the anti-Trump movement.
-In April 2018, Trump posed with Pirro and with her book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy in the Oval Office.
+Pirro's book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy (2018) is a look inside the first-term presidency of Donald Trump, as well as the politics surrounding the anti-Trump movement.
+In April 2018, Trump posed with Pirro and Liars, Leakers, and Liberals in the Oval Office.
 Washington Post book critic Carlos Lozada described the book as a "sycophantic" and "gushing" pro-Trump book.
 PolitiFact found that Pirro's assertion in the book that Deputy Attorney General Rod Rosenstein had announced in February 2018 that "the Russia collusion investigation is over" was false; Rosenstein never said it, and the progression of the Russia probe since February 2018 demonstrated otherwise.

-Pirro's Radicals, Resistance, and Revenge: The Left's Plot to Remake America (2019) is described as "the latest chapter in the unfolding liberal attack on our most basic values."
+Pirro's Radicals, Resistance, and Revenge: The Left's Plot to Remake America (2019) is described by its publisher as exposing "the latest chapter in the unfolding liberal attack on our most basic values."
 Her book Don't Lie to Me: and Stop Trying to Steal Our Freedom was published on September 23, 2020.